ucsb-cs156/w24/lab/team01.md

 on a URL).
 You will now implement a controller so that users of your app (in practice, typically, the front end code) can access the information provided by your service.

-The documentation at the staff solution to the lab <{{}}> shows the urls of the endpoints you'll be implementing; they are also shown in this table:
+The documentation at the staff solution to the lab <{{page.demo_deployment}}> shows the urls of the endpoints you'll be implementing; they are also shown in this table: